dradice/athenak-tutorial-gw150914/README.md

 ![CCE waveform produced with AthenaK + SpECTRE](assets/cce_waveform.png)

 We provide a script to convert the CCE data to SpEC waveform data format: [super_rest.py](scripts/cce/super_rest.py).
+The `scri` package also includes utilities to compute the radiated energy and momentum from the binary, which are demonstrated in [energetics.py](scripts/cce/energetics.py).

 #### Debugging Tools